 Board of Education Vote

-The St. Louis Board of Education unanimously voted on Tuesday, March 9, 2021 to keep historic Sumner High School in The Ville open in direct response to the Recovery Plan prepared by 4thVilleSTL, St. Louis Shakespeare Festival, Sumner Renaissance, Sumner PRFC and Market Analytics LLC in partnership with Superintendent Adams.
+The St. Louis Board of Education unanimously voted on March 9, 2021 to keep historic Sumner High School in The Ville open in direct response to the Recovery Plan prepared by 4thVilleSTL, St. Louis Shakespeare Festival, Sumner Renaissance, Sumner PRFC and Market Analytics LLC in partnership with Superintendent Adams.
+Full press release.

-To assure community grounding, the partners will work with a community-based organization to hire one or more program directors tasked with integrating the elective studios into the school and curriculum.
-The program director(s) will report to their respective organization(s) and SLPS.
-Additionally, they will be supported by an Advisory Board made up of representatives from The Ville community, Sumner alumni, partner organizations and local leaders.
+To assure community grounding, the partners worked with a community-based organization to hire program directors tasked with integrating the elective studios into the school and curriculum.
+The program director(s) report to their respective organization(s) and SLPS.
+Additionally, they are supported by an Advisory Board made up of representatives from The Ville community, Sumner alumni, partner organizations and local leaders.